withhaibun/haibun-e2e-tests/README.md

-# haibun-e2e
+# haibun-e2e-tests

-End to end / integration features with Haibun.
+End to end tests with Haibun.

 Use node version 14 (or later).